Money, scouts and speed dating: banks fight for technology edge

 Many banks are buying minority stakes in start-ups, giving them financial support and advice and in return get to roll out new ideas to their customers.

-Spain’s Santander (SAN.MC) and BBVA (BBVA.MC), and Russia’s Sberbank (SBER.MM), for instance have each set up funds to invest about $100 million in fintech firms, while HSBC (HSBA.L) has an investment team that could spend even more on innovation projects.
+Spain’s Santander and BBVA, and Russia’s Sberbank, for instance have each set up funds to invest about $100 million in fintech firms, while HSBC has an investment team that could spend even more on innovation projects.
 All say those amounts are flexible.

 Sberbank said its fund, Silicon Valley-based SBT Venture Capital, could swell to $700 million, and is only one element of a strategy that also includes in-house development and partnerships.